Drawing up a Partnership Contract

 If you feel obliged to accept a mission with conditions that you cannot discuss, then don't be surprised to get poor results.

-To frame the mission, you can clarify the relationship with a contract drawn up during a tripartite meeting, specifying who the agent is and what he receives as a mandate for intervention, the client / system that will receive the accompaniment.
+To frame the mission, you can clarify the relationship with a contract drawn up during a tripartite meeting, specifying what you receive as a mandate for intervention, and who will be the client / system that will receive your accompaniment.

 You are free to challenge the client and his vision of the intervention from the outset.